-The Department hosts three European Research Council Grants.
+The Department currently hosts two European Research Council Grants.
 These are major 5-year research grants, each in excess of €1 million, to promote scientific excellence.

-Miklós Koren's project (Starting Grant) studies knowledge flows from more developed economies to Central and Eastern Europe.
+Miklós Koren's project (ERC Starting Grant) from 2012-2017 studied knowledge flows from more developed economies to Central and Eastern Europe.

 In 2013-2016, László Mátyás and the Department were part of a nine-member consortium holding a European FP7 grant (COEURE - COoperation for EUropean Research in Economics) to study the state of economics research in Europe, and make proposals for future research funding mechanisms.